wagslane/qvault/README.md

 ## Linting

-Q Vault uses eslint and all pull requests must pass the eslint tests specified in travis.yml.
+Qvault uses eslint and all pull requests must pass the eslint tests specified in travis.yml.
 To run the linting tests:

 ```bash